 - Functional requirements of the work.

-Thus, it may be said the Entrepreneurial development is significantly linked with the environment.
+Thus, it may be said that Entrepreneurial development is significantly linked to the environment.

 This theory of entrepreneurship development was propounded by Stokes.